We’ll work closely and collaboratively with you to ensure that you and your child receive:

 We are experts at proving and communicating the full extent of your child’s injuries to:

 - education professionals to ensure your child’s needs in school are understood and met; and

-- to your opponent and to the court to ensure the compensation we claim for your child will meet their current and long-term care, therapy and treatment needs.
+- your opponent and to the court to ensure the compensation you claim for your child will meet their current and long-term care, therapy and treatment needs.